-First off, I must say a lunch with my kids is very different then a lunch with my husband home.
+First off, I must say lunch with my kids is very different than lunch when my husband is home.
 My husband isn’t picky and never complains about what I cook, but there are certain “kid meals” I just wouldn’t make when he is home.

 This isn’t set in stone, and we do have plenty of lunches with meat.

 This is my go-to lunch.
 It is simple to make and requires zero planning.
 You can make scrambled eggs, fried eggs, omelets, or hard boil eggs.
 Whatever your child likes best.

 Serve it with fresh avocado slices and encourage your child to eat the two together.
 We eat a lot of avocados in our home.
 My oldest is starting to refuse plain avocado.
 If I tell her to eat a bite of avocado with her egg, she likes it more.